FreddeFrallan/Multilingual-CLIP/larger_mclip.md

 The ViT-L/14 model is integrated into clip retrieval, you can test the retrieval capabilities of this multilingual encoder [there](https://rom1504.github.io/clip-retrieval/?useMclip=true&query=%E9%BB%84%E8%89%B2%E3%81%84%E7%8C%AB).
 This is a search over 5 billion of clip embeddings of laion5B dataset implemented with an efficient knn index.

+The training curves for these models can be found at the [Weights and Biases report](https://wandb.ai/freddefrallan/M-CLIP/reports/M-CLIP-2-6-2022--VmlldzoyMTE1MjU1/edit?firstReport&runsetFilter)

 ## Training Data & Machine Translation
 English image captions were taken from the Vit-L filtered captions of the datasets: [CC3M+CC12M+SBU](https://github.com/salesforce/BLIP#pre-training-datasets-download), which are provided by the BLIP repository.